Chris Cross (Family Guy): Plot

-When Chris is teased at school for his no-name Latvian sneakers, he asks for money but is turned down by Lois.
+When Chris is teased at school for his generic brand Latvian sneakers, he asks for money but is turned down by Lois.
 He steals money from Lois' purse while she and Peter are out, but Meg catches him and demands that he do as she asks or she will tell their parents.
-Chris initially agrees, but Meg's requests go from basic sibling stuff to disturbing and criminal, such as stalking and crank calling girls going into planned parenthood and vandalizing Anne Frank's House every year.
+Chris initially agrees, but Meg's requests go from basic sibling stuff to disturbing and criminal, such as stalking and prank calling girls going into planned parenthood and vandalizing Anne Frank's House every year.
 When Chris learns that Meg never intends to stop with her demands, he runs away to Herbert's house.
 Meg is forced to cover up the fact that Chris ran away while Herbert finds out the hard way that life with Chris is not all he fantasized about.
 When Chris pushes things too far by making a mess and refusing to get ready for a night out, a fed up Herbert kicks him out.
 Chris finds Meg looking for him.
 She apologizes and admits she missed him and Chris admits that they need each other to cope in the family.
 A regretful Herbert watches as they embrace each other and he drives away to cry about their "break up" to some friends.